Andrew1013-development/spam_machine/README.md

 # spammer_lol.py / spammer_lol_beta.py
 - The source code for a spamming script, using pyautogui, written in Python 3.10.0rc2
-- Current newest version :
+- Current versions statistics :
   - Stable version : Version 2.5
   - Released version : Version 3.0 beta 7
+  - Near Deprecation version : Version 2.0
+  - Deprecated version : Version 1.0

 ## some notices :
-- The author (Andrew1013) is busy with his endterm tests and getting back to school so the release of Version 3.0 beta 5 will be delayed.
+- The author (Andrew1013) is busy with his endterm tests and school things so the release of Version 3.0 beta 7.1 will be delayed.
-- I'll still try to work on Version 3.0 beta 7 and beta 8 while doing my tests if i have time, but expect some delay.
+- I'll still try to work on Version 3.0 beta 7.1 and beta 8 while doing my tests if i have time, but expect some delay.
-- I expect to wrap up the testing phase of Version 3 betas in January of 2022 (currently working on beta 7), but it is subjected to change
+- I expect to wrap up the testing phase of Version 3 betas in January of 2022 (currently working on beta 7.1), but it is subjected to change.
+- The Version 2.x lineage will end with Version 2.7, moving to the more stable Version 3.0 releases when the Version 3.0 beta phase end.
 - If you have any issues, post it on the Issues tab in the GitHub page or contact me at Discord via DMs (read "contact me" section for more details)
 - If you want to participate in this project, contact me at Discord via DMs or via my emails (read "contact me" section for more details)